 - 1. Conflict of interest issues regarding the applicability and interpretation of California Government Code section 1090 prevented certain Committee members from voting on proposed budgets during this timeframe. - 2.
 Federal E-rate program linkage continues to be a complex issue, especially with regard to reconciliation of telecommunication bills. - 3.
-On-going funding of the program is a concern given state budget issues. - 4.
+Should community colleges have representation on the committee. - 4.
 Outreach to all eligible entities continued to be a Committee concern.
 The Committee believes work is needed in the coming year once the new eligibility and recertification requirements are implemented. - 5.
 There should be an adequate level of CD staffing to ensure the goals of the program are met for the work of audits, application and claim processing, and outreach. - 6.
-Program automation deficiencies hinders CD's ability to provide information to ad-hoc requests from the Administrative Committee and thus impacts the Committee's ability to provide meaningful input to assist the Commission in the development, implementation and administration of the program.
+Program automation deficiencies hinders CD's ability to provide information to ad-hoc requests from the Administrative Committee and thus impacts the Committee's ability to provide meaningful input to assist the Commission in the development, implementation and administration of the program. - Lack of public participation at Administrative Committee meetings is an on-going concern.
+The Committee took steps during this period to address this by alternating its meeting location between San Francisco and Sacramento, but additional efforts are needed to encourage public participation and provide input.